The things we need to be most fully alive never come in busyness; they grow in rest. —Mark Buchanan, The Holy Wild: Trusting in the Character of God

 That’s what our Hebrew author is saying to us today: The promise of rest still stands, but don’t miss it!

 How can we make sure we don’t miss the rest?
 Believe.
 Believe God’s invitation to rest is for you—today—and then trust His promise.
 No plan B. It’s either God’s rest or bust!

-Father, I long to release feelings of doubt, unbelief, or control so that I don’t miss the rest You promise in Jesus.
-Give me the opportunity to fix my eyes on You.
-Steady my gaze through the strength of Your Spirit so that I become unwavering in focus and belief.
+Father, I long to release feelings of unbelief or control so that I don’t miss the rest You promise in Jesus.
+Give me opportunity to fix my eyes on You.
 Amen.